Statistics from USA TODAY College (5/8/12):

 The Greek community prides itself on its commitment to community building and philanthropy.
 Each sorority and fraternity is involved in a specific philanthropy, and members donate countless volunteer hours and raise money.
 Greeks across the nation make up one of the largest volunteer bases and donate millions of hours of service each year.
 Greek members are involved in the fight against cancer, helping people with disabilities, rebuilding communities, and many other causes and projects.

+Greek Life is the largest values-based organization on college campuses.
 According to a recent USA Today article, 9 million college students are a member of a Greek organization.
+Your membership will provide you with networking experiences on campus, in the community, and beyond college.
 Being Greek provides a resource when seeking employment.
 Greek Alumni/Alumnae are found all over the world they understand the Greek experience and desire to excel in life.
 Alumni often hire graduating fraternities and sororities.
 Through interaction with Alumni/Alumnae, you can begin building bridges.

 While Greek life encourages team spirit, we stress the importance of individuality.
 Members of the Greek community are not only leaders within their own chapters but are also leaders within campus-wide organizations like Campus Activity Board and Student Government.
+Going Greek is the easiest way to get involved on campus and enhance your college experience outside of the classroom.
 LU Greeks are often involved with several student organizations on campus.
 Their participation allows them to learn a variety of skills and expertise while keeping in close contact with friends outside of the Greek community.